-Fran Capo holds five world records.
-She appears in the Guinness Book of World Records, Ripley’s Believe it or Not – Planet Eccentric book, and in the Book of Alternative Records.
-Below are descriptions of each world record and how she accomplished them.
+Fran Capo holds 9 world records but she is most known as the World’s fastest talking woman.
+She’s appeared in the Guinness Book of World Records, Ripley’s Believe it or Not – Planet Eccentric book and in The Book of Alternative Records.

 Fran at the Guinness museum in New York City.
 She is seen here with the Co-founder Norris McWhirter, demonstrating her record for the press.

 Dubbed “Fast Talker Extraordinaire” by the Associated Press, comedienne Fran Capo doesn’t mind if you call her motor mouth.
 In fact, she’s proud of it!
-Fran Capo is The Guinness Book of World Records fastest talking female clocked at 603.32 words in 54.2 seconds.
+Fran Capo is The Guinness Book of World Records fastest talking woman clocked at 603.32 words in 54.2 seconds.
 That’s 11 words a second!
-Her record also appears in Ripley’s Believe it or Not – 2006 Planet Eccentric book (on page 109).
-(Ya think she looked?)

 One day, Dinah Prince from the Daily News called and said she wanted to do an article on me.
 When she had finished interviewing me for the article, she asked, “What are you planning to do next?’
 Next?
 Well at the time there was nothing I was planning on doing next, so I asked her what she meant, stalling for time.
 She said she really wanted to follow my career.
 Here was a woman from The Daily News telling me she was interested in me!
 So I thought I’d better tell her something.